 'regulated entertainment'.
 If someone who appears to be under 18

-wins an alcoholic prize, checks should be made to
+wins an alcoholic prize, checks should be made to verify their age

-prizes - does it matter if my son is sitting on the
+with alcoholic prizes - does it matter if my son is sitting on the

 lottery' then this would be allowed from a lottery/raffle point of